 - Working with animals

 - Filming on or under water

-Policies also will not provide coverage for criminal acts committed by the insured, such as intentionally violating state or federal law on the use of explosive devices.
-When employees violate the law and cause damage, liability policies may provide coverage; however, if you’re concerned about certain employee misconduct such as theft of your filmed footage, you may need to purchase a commercial crime policy for added protection.
+Policies also do not provide coverage for criminal acts committed by the insured, such as intentionally violating state or federal law on the use of explosive devices.
+However, if you’re concerned about employee dishonesty, such as theft of your filmed footage, you can purchase a commercial crime policy for added protection.

 Entertainment Insurance Costs

-Because you cannot just buy one type of entertainment insurance policy, you will incur costs for several different kinds of insurance.
-For example, while video production insurance may cost as much as 2.5 percent of your total budget for a film being produced, a basic Business Owner’s Policy would have a cost between $500 and $3,500 for $2 million in coverage and media liability insurance would run $1,500 to $2,500 for $3 million in coverage.
+Because you cannot just buy one policy, your entertainment insurance cost is the total premium for several different kinds of insurance.
+For example, while video production insurance may cost as much as 2.5% of your total film production budget, a BOP might cost between $500 and $3,500 for $2 million in coverage, and media liability insurance is $1,500 to $2,500 for $3 million in coverage.